scientific-python/specs/spec-0000/index.md

 -->

-Core project endorsing this SPEC means that those projects encourage all projects across the Scientific Python ecosystem to limit how long they support older Python versions and older core packages versions.
+Core project endorsing this SPEC means that those projects encourage all projects across the Scientific Python ecosystem to limit how long they support older Python versions and older dependency versions.
 A core project endorsing this SPEC does **not** imply that that project will provide bug-fix releases for two full years after a release.

 ### Ecosystem Adoption